RestApia/RestApia.Portal/app/privacy-policy.md

 #### 9. Contact Information

-If you have any questions or concerns about this privacy policy, please contact us at support@restapia.app.
+If you have any questions or concerns about this privacy policy, please contact us at  {{ page.contactsEmail }}.